 - Funding Strategy Statement

 - Investment Strategy Statement (including Responsible Investment Policy)

 - Administration Strategy

 - Communication Policy

 - Employer Policy

-- Conflicts Policy
+- Conflicts of Interest Policy

-- Business Plan (including Risk Register, Budget and Training Plan)
+- Business Plan (including Risk Register, Budget and Training Policy) - Governance Policy Statement and Compliance Statement - Representation Policy - Cyber Compliance Statement.
+1

-- Training Policy

-- Governance Policy Statement and Governance Compliance Statement

-- Representation Policy

-- Cyber Compliance Statement

-All of these policies are published on the Pension Fund's website Policies Hampshire County Council (hants.gov.uk) and are reviewed at least once a year, in December, by the Pension Fund Panel and Board.
+All public policies are published on the Pension Fund's website Policies I Hampshire County Council (hants.gov.uk) and are reviewed at least once a year, in December, by the Pension Fund Panel and Board.

-The key actions and areas of focus in the business plan are grouped into the areas of governance, funding and investments, and administration; the objectives for these are summarised below.
+The key actions and areas of focus in the business plan are grouped into the areas of governance, funding and investments, and administration; the objectives for these are summarised as follows: